Materials Engineering Essentials: Building Stronger and Smarter Mechanical Systems

 1. Recycling and Reuse

-- Recycled steel and aluminum reduce energy consumption.
+- Metals: Recycled steel and aluminum significantly reduce energy consumption and greenhouse gas emissions compared to primary production.

 2. Green Composites